The Shadows of Knight: 2000s

 In 2008, the band toured as part of "The Psychedelic Shack Tour", which also featured a re-formed Nazz, Vince Martell and, on occasion, Henry Gross.
-Also in 2008, a new CD was released, Rock 'n' Roll Survivors, containing a further reworking of "Gloria".
+Also in 2008, a new CD was released, Rock 'n' Roll Survivors, containing a further reworking of "Gloria", all produced by Lee Brovitz.
+The Sohns-Brovitz partnership split during this time period but Brovitz retained the trademark.
+Lee Brovitz continues his career as a solo artist.

 2010s–2020s

-Joe Kelley died on September 1, 2013, after a brief battle with lung cancer.
+Joe Kelley died on September 1, 2013, shortly after being diagnosed with lung cancer.
 He was 67.

 On August 20, 2016, in celebration of Sohns' 70th birthday and the 50th anniversary of the release of "Gloria", a reunion concert took place in Arlington Heights, Illinois, reuniting Sohns with original band members Tom Schiffour, Jerry McGeorge and Hawk Wolinski.
 A recording of the performance was released in 2020 by Giving Shelter, Produced by Jeff Millar-Sax.

 On May 27, 2020, classic-era members Jimy Sohns and Jerry McGeorge teamed up with producer/musician Michael Weber to release their first new single together in 53 years, "Wild Man."
-On November 6, 2020, the record, along with its B-side remake of "I Ain't Got You", was released on Steven Van Zandt's Wicked Cool Records and debuted the following week on Sirius XM's Underground Garage.
+On November 6, 2020, the record, along with its B-side remake of "I Ain't Got You", was released on Steven Van Zandt's Wicked Cool Records and debuted the following week on SiriusXM's Underground Garage.

 In March 2022, Jimy Sohns released his only solo single in collaboration with Jon Povey (ex-Pretty Things) and the Technicolour Dream, an Italian neo-psychedelic band active from the late 1970s, who released three albums with Twink in 2013–2019.
 The single includes two garage / psychedelic songs, "Born Again" and "Isis Calling", both written by Marco Conti and Fabio Porretti of the Technicolour Dream and Jon Povey.

 Lead singer and original member James "Jimy" Sohns (born on August 23, 1946, in Chicago) died of complications from a stroke on July 29, 2022, at age 75.

+Tom Schiffour, drummer, passed away January, 2025.